Haemanthus species m-z are found on this wiki page.

-Haemanthus namaquensis is a rare species from Namaqualand, South Africa.
+Haemanthus namaquensis R.A.Dyer is a rare species from Namaqualand, South Africa.
 The leaves are hard, waxy and blue-green.
 The form pictured here is from near Steinkopf.
 It's one of my favourite Haemanthus species.
-Photos by Jacob Knecht.
+Photos by Uluwehi Knecht.

 Haemanthus pauculifolius Snijman & A.E.van Wyk has only one leaf, but since it is evergreen and the leaf persists it may exhibit two.
 Similar to H. albiflos, this species also produces photosynthetic bulbs that often position themselves to grow in an elevated fashion atop the surface of the medium in which they grow.
 It is a newly described (1993) summer rainfall species.
-Photo 1 by Cameron McMaster and photos 3-4 by Mary Sue Ittner show the inflorescence and fruit in different stages.
+Photos from Mary Sue Ittner showing the inflorescence and fruit in different stages.
 The fruit became a darker orange than in the photo and finally dropped off the plant.
 When I washed off the outer coating, some of the seeds were already showing signs of a radicle.

 Photo 1-2 were taken by Nhu Nguyen.
 Photo 1 shows the seeds and photo 2 shows the seedling bulb.
 Upon germination each seed will produce a small bulb first instead of leaves.
 These primary bulbs slowly produce only one or two tiny leaves which persist through the first year.
-Photos 3-4 by Jacob Knecht show a Hawai'i-grown specimen in a 10 cm pot that began as 2 (clonal) bulbs and increased to 13 bulbs within 5 years.
-Jacob found that this species grew very well vegetatively in Honolulu but failed to flower.
-Lack of sufficiently cool temperatures in winter are suspected for the lack of blooms.
-It took readjusting to 2 cool-dry winters before these bulbs got back to blooming cycle in the third winter.
+Photos 3-4 by Uluwehi Knecht show a Hawai'i-grown specimen in a 10 cm pot that began as 2 (clonal) bulbs and increased to 13 bulbs within 5 years.
+Uluwehi found that this species grew very well vegetatively in Honolulu but failed to flower.
+The lack of sufficiently cool temperatures in winter is suspected as the reason.
+It took readjusting to 2 cool-dry winters before these bulbs got back to a blooming cycle in the third winter.
 This suggests that flowers are formed in previous winters and only bloom after a year or two of maturity.

-Haemanthus pumilio has a small umbel of white flowers, and zebra-striped leaves.
+Haemanthus pumilio Jacq. has a small umbel of white flowers, and zebra-striped leaves.
 It is endangered, growing in only a few seasonally wet sites, the largest colony being at the Duthie Reserve at the University of Stellenbosch.
 The plants are stimulated to bloom by fire, and need surrounding grass to be cleared away in order to avoid predation by insects and rodents.
 There is an article on the species here.
 Photos of flowers from iNaturalist taken by Alex Lansdowne and shared under a CC BY-NC license and of leaves from Paul Emms shared under a CC BY-SA license.

 Haemanthus sp.
 Lüderitz is from the area of Lüderitz, Namibia.
 Its ovate, glaucous appressed leaves make it unique.
 Additionally its inflorescence is somewhat diminutive and thin.
-Photos by Jacob Knecht.
+Photos by Uluwehi Knecht.

-Alessandro Marinello has added pictures of the leaves of a bulb he purchased from a nursery in the USA that has yet to be indentified.
+Alessandro Marinello has added pictures of the leaves of a bulb he purchased from a nursery in the USA that has yet to be identified.

-Haemanthus tristis is a rare species known only from a population in the southeast Tanqua Karoo where it grows in shaley soil in seasonal washes.
+Haemanthus tristis Snijman is a rare species known only from a population in the southeast Tanqua Karoo where it grows in shaley soil in seasonal washes.
 It flowers in March in habitat in the Southern Hemisphere and is in leaf from April to October.
 It has two recurved leaves that appear after the inflorescence and white flowers that look cream when young and fade to pink.
 The first two photos were taken by Alan Horstmann.
 The last from Margaret Fox was taken on a farm in the Tankwa Karoo August 2022.

-Haemanthus unifoliatus, found in Cape Province, Namaqualand.
+Haemanthus unifoliatus Snijman, found in Cape Province, Namaqualand.
 It is a solitary bulb and produces a solitary, stiff leaf (just as does H. nortieri).
 The light scarlet flower is striking, appearing well before the leaf.
-Photo by Doug Westfall.
+The first photo was taken by Doug Westfall.
 The next two photos are from Alan Horstmann.
 The last leaf photo, Kosies form, by Uluwehi Knecht.